-A doctoral degree in Therapeutic Science signifies that the holder is prepared to assume leadership in research programs related to human disability.
+A doctoral degree in therapeutic science signifies the holder is prepared to assume leadership in research programs related to human disability.
 It follows that graduates must have the knowledge and skills to articulate theory and perform scientific research.
-Therefore, all individuals admitted to the KU Therapeutic Science degree program must have the following abilities and expectations with or without accommodations.
+Therefore, all individuals admitted to the KU doctoral degree in therapeutic science program must have the following abilities and expectations with or without accommodations.

 Individuals with disabilities are encouraged to apply to the program, and reasonable accommodation will be made for qualified applicants or students who disclose a disability.
-Applicants who state that they have a disability or who are observed to have a disability will be considered for admission if they are otherwise qualified for the program.
-Candidates who indicate upon application or after acceptance to the program that they cannot meet an expectation listed will be reviewed further by the Admissions Committee, with faculty input, to determine if reasonable accommodations are likely to lead to successful completion of the occupational therapy graduate program.
+Candidates who indicate upon application or after acceptance to the program that they cannot meet an expectation listed will be reviewed further by the admissions manager in collaboration with the ADA Panel for the School of Health Professions to determine if reasonable accommodations are likely to lead to successful completion of the occupational therapy graduate program.

-3. Communication: a) Written communication: The candidate must be able to assimilate information from written sources (texts, journals, medical/school records, etc.).
-The candidate must be able to attain, comprehend, retain, and utilize new information presented in written formats.
+A) Written communication: The candidate must be able to assimilate information from written sources (texts, journals, medical/school records, etc.).
+The candidate must be able to attain, comprehend, retain, and use new information presented in written formats.
 Candidates are required to use information from written sources and must be able to produce appropriate written documentation.
-B) Verbal and nonverbal communication: Candidates must be able to produce the spoken word and to elicit information from patients/clients, supervisors, and peers with skills in describing not only factual information, but the more subtle cues of mood, temperament, and social responses.
-Communication with patients/clients and all members of the intervention or academic team must be accurate, sensitive, effective, and efficient.
+B) Verbal and nonverbal communication: Candidates must be able to communicate effectively to elicit information from patients/clients/consumers, supervisors, and peers.
+Candidates must possess the ability to convey factual information, but also to communicate the more subtle cues of mood, temperament, and social responses.
+Communication with patients/clients and with all members of the intervention team or academic unit must be accurate, sensitive, effective, and efficient.
 Response time to emergencies/crisis situations, as well as more routine communication must be appropriate to the situation or setting.

-4. Sensorimotor: Candidates must have gross motor, fine motor, and equilibrium functions, as well as a functional use of the senses of vision, hearing, and the tactile sense that will enable them to perform the career tasks which are the target of their career paths.
+Candidates must have sufficient gross motor, fine motor, and equilibrium functions, and functional use of sensory systems to enable them to perform all tasks essential to their career paths.